Explorentory

 Feature Zillow · StreetEasy · Redfin Explorentory

-Search paradigm Hard filters — price range, beds, neighborhood set before results appear Trade-off ranking — no filter walls, results always present
+Search paradigm Hard filters: price range, beds, neighborhood set before results appear Trade-off ranking with no filter walls; results always present

 Personalization None, or generic saved search alerts OLS regression trained live on user's own 10 survey ratings